JohannesFischer/Nivoo-Slider/README.md

 - slices - (number: defaults to 15) Number of the vertical slices used for the transition

 #### Events ####
-- start - (function) Is fired right before each animation
+- start - (function) Is fired right before each transition
-- finish - (function) Is fired right after each animation
+- finish - (function) Is fired right after each transition

 Coming Features
 ---------------
-- linked images
 - horizontal transition effects
 - directional navigation elements